 The College makes loans to students under the Federal Direct Student Loan Program.
 Under this program, the U.S. Department of Education makes interest subsidized and nonsubsidized loans directly to students through institutions like the College.
 Direct student loan receivables are not included in the College's accompanying statements of net position since the loans are repayable directly to the U.S. Department of Education.
-In 2016 and 2015, the College received and disbursed approximately \$2.4 and \$2.5 million, respectively, under the Federal Direct Student Loan Program on behalf of the U.S. Department of Education, which is not included as revenue and expense on the statements of revenues, expenses, and changes in net position.
+In both 2017 and 2016, the College received and disbursed approximately \$2.4 million under the Federal Direct Student Loan Program on behalf of the U.S. Department of Education, which is not included as revenue and expense on the statements of revenues, expenses, and changes in net position.

 The College also distributes other student financial assistance funds on behalf of the federal government to students under the federal Pell Grant, Supplemental Educational Opportunity Grant, and College Work Study programs.
 The activity of these programs is recorded in the accompanying financial statements.
-In 2016 and 2015, the College received and disbursed approximately \$4.0 and \$4.1 million, respectively, under these federal student aid programs.
+In 2017 and 2016, the College received and disbursed approximately \$3.7 million and \$3.8 million, respectively, under these federal student aid programs.